NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Loremaster Dedication.md

 You can take feats in the loremaster's additional feats entry even if you don't meet the [[Class Features/Enigma|enigma muse]] prerequisite.

-If you have the [[Feats/Bardic Lore|Bardic Lore]] class feat, you gain a +1 circumstance bonus to skill checks with Bardic Lore.
+If you have the [[Bardic Lore|Bardic Lore]] class feat, you gain a +1 circumstance bonus to skill checks with Bardic Lore.

 **Special** You can't select another dedication feat until you have gained two other feats from the [[Compendium.pf2e.journals.JournalEntry.vx5FGEG34AxI2dow.JournalEntryPage.ackdHdIAmSb0AiVL|Loremaster]] archetype.